GoogleCloudPlatform/alloydb-go-connector/README.md

 if err != nil {
     log.Fatalf("failed to initialize dialer: %v", err) }
+// Don't close the dialer until you're done with the database connection
-defer d.Close()
+// e.g. at the end of your main function defer d.Close()

 // Tell the driver to use the AlloyDB Go Connector to create connections